Role of Crystallization in Drug Development

 Basic Concepts

 Crystallization involves the ordered arrangement of ions, molecules, or atoms in a solid state.
 The arrangement of these particles results in the formation of a crystal lattice with specific symmetry and properties.
-The process of crystallization occurs when a solution becomes supersaturated, which means that it contains more of the solute than it can hold in solution.
+The process of crystallization occurs when a solution becomes supersaturated, meaning it contains more solute than it can hold in solution.
 The excess solute then crystallizes out of the solution to form a solid crystal.

 Equipment and Techniques